JonahCoffelt/PyObj/README.md

 # PyObjLoader
 An obj model loader for python.
 Ideal for 3D data and graphics.
+Includes object and group trees, and automatic normal, tangent, and bitangent calculations.

 ## Setup
 Run the install command.